yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `visual` {#input.visual}

 Enter visual mode.
-This command is only available in normal mode.
+This action is only available in normal mode.

 ### `delete` {#input.delete}

 Delete the selected characters.
-This command is only available in normal mode.
+This action is only available in normal mode.

 | Argument/Option | Description                                                                |
 | --------------- | -------------------------------------------------------------------------- |